-You may go for a short 3-4 km run around the park, while admiring the serenity of the reservoir and the majesty of the park’s iconic rocket-shaped tower.
-A climb up to the top of the tower will reward you with a stunning panoramic views of the waters and adjacent greenery.
-Alternatively for a longer distance, you may run from Upper Peirce Reservoir Park to Upper Seletar Reservoir Park.
+You may go for a short 3-4 km run around the park while admiring the serenity of the reservoir and the majesty of the park’s iconic rocket-shaped tower.
+A climb up to the top of the tower will reward you with stunning panoramic views of the waters and adjacent greenery.
+Alternatively, for a longer distance, you may run from Upper Peirce Reservoir Park to Upper Seletar Reservoir Park.

 Route at a glance: